 Since each browser is seen as a separate client by the WebAuthn API, platform devices are not necessarily shared, and might need to be registered once per browser.

 The WebAuthn specification leaves it open for browsers to require user interaction before using platform devices like fingerprint or face recognition.
 Currently, the only browser that requires user interaction is Safari, so when a user is authenticating and has such devices registered, they will have to click a button to start the authentication process.
 All other browsers automatically start the authentication.
-If this changes, and other browsers starts requiring interaction, or if Safari drops the requirement, the template authenticators/webauthn/js/common-js.vm contains the logic to detect the need to show the button.
+If this changes, and other browsers start requiring interaction, or if Safari drops the requirement, the template authenticators/webauthn/js/common-js.vm contains the logic to detect the need to show the button.
 Overriding this template allows the developer to decide when to require interaction.

 authenticators/webauthn/js/common-js.vm